adaptdk/creative-frontend-challenge/README.md

-# Adapt Frontend Coding Challenge
+# Creative Adapt Frontend Coding Challenge

 Seems like you're trying out for a position at [Adapt](https://adapt.dk/en) or you've found this and would like to